Historical & Cultural

 A warm welcome awaits you at our two Cathedral shops which stock a wide range of unique mementoes and gifts.
 Our café is also open daily for coffee, delicious home-made lunches and afternoon teas.

-English Cathedrals receive no regular funding from the Government or the Church of England towards maintenance, restoration and development work.
-Here at Wells that means we have to raise £4,500 per day so while admission to the Cathedral is free donations are very welcome.
+English Cathedrals receive no regular funding from the Government or the Church of England towards maintenance, restoration and development work, so here at Wells that means we have to raise £4,500 per day.
+Admission is by donation with a suggested donation of £8.00 for adults, £7.00 for concessions, £20.00 for families and free for under 10s.
+All donations are greatly appreciated, and all are very welcome to visit.

 April to September